-Management & Economics Research Journal supports the development of, and practical application of consistent ethical standards throughout the scholarly publishing community.
-Management & Economics Research Journal follows the Committee on Publication Ethics’s flowcharts in cases of research and publication misconduct, enabling the journal to adhere to the highest ethical standards in publishing.
+Management & Economics Research Journal is a member of the Committee on Publication Ethics (COPE) which provides advice on all aspects of publication ethics.
+Management & Economics Research Journal follows the Committee’s flowcharts in cases of research and publication misconduct, enabling the journal to adhere to the highest ethical standards in publishing.

 - 1.Duties of Editors